kirshanthans/polyrec/README.md

 from astxform import ASTXform
 from ast import *
 ```
+An AST transformation object is constructed as shown below.
 ```python
 p = ...             # tagged recursion nest ast
 xform = ASTXform(p) # creating an ast transform object